-Determine your percentage of qualified business use similar to the method used to figure the business/investment use percentage in column (c).
-Your percentage of qualified business use may be smaller than the business/investment use percentage.
+Excluding these uses above from the numerator, determine your percentage of qualified business use similar to the method used to figure the business/investment use percentage in column (c).
+Your percentage of qualified business use may be smaller than the business/ investment use percentage.